nenoNaninu/TypedSignalR.Client/README.md

 # Compile-time error support
 This source generator has some restrictions, including those that come from the server side.

-- Type argument of `CreateHubProxy/CreateHubProxyWith/Register` must be an interface.
+- Type argument of `CreateHubProxy/CreateHubProxyWith/Register` method must be an interface.
 - Only define methods in the interface used for `HubProxy/Receiver`.
   - Properties should not be defined.
 - The return type of the method in the interface used for `HubProxy` must be `Task` or `Task<T>`.